hijirdella/ETL-Data-Warehouse-Generate-Sales/README.md

-# ETL Assignment: Stored Procedure
+# ETL Process with Stored Procedure

 ## Objective
 Design and implement a stored procedure, `dwh.generate_sales()`, to automate the ETL (Extract, Transform, Load) process.